11 Best Microscopes for Kids: Reviews and Buying Guide

 The Emarth Microscope for Kids is an excellent choice if you’re looking for a children’s microscope that will grow with them as they get older and develop their interest in science.

 The six magnification levels (40x, 100x, 250x, 400x, and 100x) offer a level of flexibility that others can’t match.
-At the same time, the 52-piece accessory kit that comes with it makes it just as suitable for beginner-level projects as it is for the kind older children might start to engage with at school.
+At the same time, the 52-piece accessory kit makes it just as suitable for beginner-level projects as it is for the kind older children might start to engage with at school.

 Pros: